×

 If you have not spent a lot of time in Vietnam, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "In 2013 I retired and moved permanently to Viet Nam.
 I had met a Vietnamese woman and married her in 2014.
 I purchased a 4 story, 4 bedroom 3 bath home in HCMC for $140,000 and I have been living here happily ever since.
 I live in a Vietnamese district where there are very few foreigners, but I have met some at the pool I go to and at my gym.
-I also have a number of Vietnamese friends," said one expat in Ho Chi Minh.
+I also have a number of Vietnamese friends," remarked one foreigner who made the move to Ho Chi Minh.

 What do I need to know when buying property in Vietnam?